renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/rekor.md

     This feature might change without preserving backwards compatibility.

 ## Container images
-Trivy can retrieve SBOM attestation of the specified container image in the [Rekor][rekor] instance and scan it for vulnerabilities.
+Vul can retrieve SBOM attestation of the specified container image in the [Rekor][rekor] instance and scan it for vulnerabilities.

 ### Prerequisites
 1. SBOM attestation stored in Rekor